 In the future, we will look back at 2020 as the year of 5G.
 The latest radio technology will be available not only on early-adopting markets, but globally.
-However, this doesn’t mean should expect much more than faster connectivity, as most telecoms still lack innovative business cases for monetizing 5G.
+However, this doesn’t mean should expect much more than faster connectivity, as most telecoms still lack innovative business cases for finding 5G ROI.
 In addition, most will still be using their legacy core with 5G added on to create hybrid networks.
 Nevertheless, the connectivity will be there.

 Change in 2020 will be supported by new products from 5G device vendors